RIT-GCI-CyberRange/Openstack-Guides/Deployment Examples/pfSense_Deployment/README.md

 - Openstack CLI and Ansible downloaded on deployment box.

 ## Instructions
+1. Ensure that all variables in the script match your specific environment.
+This includes image type, resource allocation size, and most importantly, deployment key.
-1. Run the script with the supplied inventory file:
+2. Run the script with the supplied inventory file:
     ```
     ansible-playbook -i pfSense_network_inventory.ini pfSense_network.yml
     ```